stringzzz/Chatbot_CHELSEA/README.md

 If choosing to start with almost blank memory, copy the 3 files from 'starter_memory_files' to the directory of the python scripts.
 If choosing to use my own chatbot's memory (Inherited from OPHELIA), copy the 3 files from 'my_memory_files' to the directory of the python scripts.

+IMPORTANT: If you are viewing this repo for the first time and want to jump into working with this chatbot, it would be best to just download the highest 'BETA#' version directory, it has everything you need and is current.
+Some things in the highest version may still be experimental, so there may be some uncaught bugs, just to warn you.

-This is a video demonstration of talking to CHELSEA: https://youtu.be/p6TWgLfKwvE
+This is a video demonstration of talking to CHELSEA: https://youtu.be/8tlWXGgrxCo?si=wmqwHlWXvzgXSySX

 Note: The directories with 2 chatbots talking to each other use the old memory file format, they are not compatible with the newer version of CHELSEA,